 Why you should get the QuicksilverOne

-Just like Platinum, the QuicksilverOne automatically grants you access to a higher credit line after making your first five monthly payments on time.
+Just like Platinum, the QuicksilverOne will automatically consider you for a higher credit line in as little as 6 months.

 The card also comes with travel perks like travel accident insurance and emergency travel assistance.
 You won’t be charged foreign transaction fees, either, which is a big plus if you’re a frequent international traveler.